 A newly established partnership between The Children’s Hospital Westmead and Western Sydney University is currently investigating the emotional experience of adolescents with autism and mild ID.
 Our team, which draws from years of clinical experience, has successfully developed a world-first focus group method to authentically engage with adolescents with autism and mild ID.

-One of goals is to challenge the myth that individuals on the spectrum prefer to avoid group settings.
+One of the goals is to challenge the myth that individuals on the spectrum prefer to avoid group settings.
 Following the guidelines provided by the Cooperative Research Centre for Living with Autism (AutismCRC), the world’s first national cooperative research centre focused on autism, the focus group model includes well-established autism friendly positive support strategies, such as a visual breakdown of the session and a story to describe the experience of being in a focus group.
 The participants (aged 14-15) quickly relaxed into the focus group.

 Individuals with autism are known to be visual learners.
 The focus group incorporated this strength by including photos and videos as well as providing participants with question and answer booklets.
 Flexibility in how participants responded was also important.
 Participants were encouraged to respond to questions either verbally, in writing or by drawing their answers, whichever they preferred.
 Taking a flexible approach and using both quantitative and qualitative methods allowed for the facilitator to provide structured teaching while also assisting the participants with the comprehension of questions.